daveebbelaar/openai-python-tutorial/04 Structured Output/instructor/README.md

 # Instructor: Structured LLM Outputs

 [Instructor](https://github.com/jxnl/instructor) is a Python library that makes easy to work with structured outputs from large language models (LLMs).
 Built on top of Pydantic, it provides a simple, transparent, and user-friendly API to manage validation, retries, and streaming responses.
+The library leverages Function Calling, Tool Calling and constrained sampling modes like JSON mode to get structured output based on Pydantic schemas.

 ## Key Features